 If you then refine your search based upon high authority, the results actually seem pretty good, lots of web designers saying SEO is a load of crock, plus Danny defending SEO.

 Then you delve into the results and discover:

 - Just a snippet from the lead developer of Tumblr – a crap result

 - A paid post on Venture Beat that doesn’t use nofollows – a smart SEO company would actually want those links nofollowed, so I don’t feel like I am snitching.

 I don’t trust those results either, all nofollowed.

 What is wrong with SEO is search engine reliance on website authority to give meanings to results – these results are in my opinion crap, but search engines have to somehow unravel how bad quality all those referring sites are, as they are not topical authorities and just joining in on a web designer circle jerk.
 It will take a little time for Google to work that out, and I doubt the “fresh” result for Derek’s post will remain long on the front page of Google.

 It should be noted that a large chunk of Derek Powazek’s “good code” has probably just been scrapped by Technorati.

-I think the new Technorati shows some promise in its scaled down capacity – it is pretty and fairly functional though a number of the new components need a little work.
+I think the new Technorati shows some promise in its scaled-down capacity – it is pretty and fairly functional though a number of the new components need a little work.
 I hope a chunk of Technorati’s new funding will be invested in hiring an SEO expert.

-Disclaimer: I am not an SEO consultant – you can’t hire me on an hourly rate and those I advise almost always benefited from free advise long before there was any kind material compensation.
+Disclaimer: I am not an SEO consultant – you can’t hire me on an hourly rate and those I advise almost always benefited from free advice long before there was any kind material compensation.
 I just study things intensely and rip them apart.
 I certainly couldn’t create many of the great web applications I write about without a lot of help from great web developers.